tudelft3d/website/education/msctopics/index.md

 - - -

-## Quality control and fusion of point cloud datasets in the Netherlands
+## Quality control and fusion of point cloud datasets in the Netherlands for building reconstruction

 ![](img/ahn3vsDIM.gif){:width="800px"}